$L_0$ Isotonic Regression With Secondary Objectives: Multidimensional Orderings

-\begin{theorem} Given a label function $f$ on $n$ $d$-dimensional points, $L_0$, and $\wellp{\infty}$ isotonic regressions can be found in \begin{itemize} \item $\tilde{\Theta}(n^2)$ time if the Ford-Fulkerson flow algorithm is used, and \item $\mathcal{T}(n \log^{d+1}n, n \log^{d+1}n)$ time if the fastest algorithm is used. \end{itemize} \end{theorem} \textit{Proof:}~ The results in \cite{QMultidim} show that a violator dag $\vio{G}$ can be constructed in $\Theta(n \log^{d+1} n)$ time, with $\Theta(n \log^{d+1} n)$ edges and nodes.
+\begin{theorem} For any dimension $d\geq 2$, given a real-valued function $f$ on $n$ $d$-dimensional points, an $L_0$ isotonic regression can be found in $\Theta(\mathcal{T}(n \log^{d}n, n \log^{d}n))$ time, and an $\ellp{\infty}$ isotonic regression can be found in time a factor of $\log n$ slower, where the implied constants depend upon $d$. \end{theorem} \textit{Proof:}~ As noted above, a violator dag $\vio{G}$ can be constructed in $\Theta(n \log^{d} n)$ time, with $\Theta(n \log^{d} n)$ edges and nodes.
 The standard conversion of $\vio{G}$ into a flow graph is used, except that the Steiner vertices are not expanded into a pair and all edges into and out of them have 0 minimal flow.
 Using this, a maximum $f$-isotonic set $C$ can be found in the time claimed.
+This gives the result for $L_0$.
+The result for \ellp{\infty} follows from Theorem~\ref{thm:ellpinfty}. ~$\Box$